DmitriySh/netty-client-server/README.md

 =======

 My pet project.
 This is a prototype game.
 Consist of two parts: client and server. `Client` performs requests to server and receive response. `Server` listerns soket and waiting to recieve a request.
-Powered by: `Java SE`, `Spring Data`, `Netty Framework` over HTTP, `MongoDB` and `JSON` like a protocol for messages communication.
+Powered by: `Java SE`, `Spring Data Framework`, `Netty Framework` over HTTP, `MongoDB` and `JSON` like a protocol for messages communication.
 Netty supports SEDA like highly customizable thread model: single thread, one or more thread pools and queue between them.

 ## Rules: